 Mixture of Experts showed one way to spend less compute per token: route each token through only a few feed-forward network (FFN) experts.
 State Space Models (SSMs) attack a different cost: attention over long histories.

-State space models such as Mamba are alternatives to transformer attention for long sequences.
-This chapter explains the tradeoff: linear-time recurrence and selective state updates instead of keeping every previous token visible through attention.
+State space models such as Mamba are alternatives to transformer self-attention for long sequences.
+They use linear-time recurrence and selective state updates instead of keeping every previous token visible through attention.

-Imagine processing a 1,000-event order timeline.
-One strategy is to keep every previous event open and visible while reading each new one.
-This approach catches every detail, but by event 500, your workspace is buried under history and it becomes unbearably slow.
+Processing a 1,000-event incident timeline with attention keeps every previous event open and visible while reading each new one.
+This approach catches every detail, but by event 500, the workspace is buried under history and it becomes unbearably slow.
 That's how transformers behave during autoregressive generation: each new token attends over the growing key-value (KV) cache, so decoding gets more expensive as context grows.

 State Space Models (SSMs) take a different approach: instead of rereading everything, they keep a compact running summary that updates with each new event.
 In recurrent form, the update cost stays linear in sequence length and the model carries a fixed-size state instead of a context-length-dependent cache.[1]
 The Mamba architecture[1] made selective SSMs competitive with transformers at language-model scale, and later work like Mamba-2[2], Mamba-3[3], and hybrid architectures like Jamba[4] and Nemotron-H[5] pushed that line of work further.

-Understanding SSMs matters because long-context serving is often limited by attention's growing KV cache, while Mamba-style models push historical information into a fixed-size recurrent state during decoding.[1]
+Understanding SSMs matters because long-context serving is often limited by attention's growing KV cache, while Mamba-style models push historical information into a fixed-size recurrent state during decode.[1]

 Set expectations up front: a fixed recurrent state removes KV-cache growth during decode, but it also creates a retrieval risk because history is compressed rather than explicitly addressable.
 Hybrid Transformer-SSM models are one candidate when a workload needs both bounded decode state and occasional attention access.
-This chapter teaches the mechanism and the measurements needed to decide whether that trade pays off.
+You'll study the mechanism and the measurements needed to decide whether that trade pays off.

-To make the recurrence concrete, imagine a one-dimensional state tracking the running importance of package scan events.
+A one-dimensional state can track the running importance of trace events.
 Set:

-Now process four scans with importance scores :
+Now process four events with importance scores :

 | Step | Input | State | Output |